 College of Education scholarships allow student teachers to fully invest in their experience

 For Joel Marker, studying elementary special education, the many hours he has put into his education at Kansas State University have prepared him to teach students of his own.
-As a final preparation before he graduates in May 2021, Marker has opportunity to student teach in both a first grade and special education classroom.
+As a final preparation before he graduated, Marker had the opportunity to student teach in both a first grade and special education classroom.

 During the student teaching experience, students in the College of Education collaborate with their cooperating teachers, observe how to handle situations, plan and implement lessons, and build relationships with the students.
 Eileen Wertzberger, director of the Office of Field Experiences, works daily to place students in their student teaching assignments.
 Within her work, Wertzberger most enjoys getting to hear the different stories from student teachers about their field experiences.